MultimodalUniverse/MultimodalUniverse/README.md

 | Gaia                 | Tabular             | Stars                | 220M          |
 | PROVABGS             | Tabular             | Galaxies             | 221k          |
 | Galaxy10 DECaLS      | Tabular             | Galaxies             | 15k           |

+## Data License

+We openly distribute the Multimodal Universe dataset under the [Creative Commons Attribution (CC BY) 4.0](https://creativecommons.org/licenses/by/4.0/) license, noting however that when using specific subsets, the license and conditions of utilisation should be respected.

 ## Architecture
 <center>